ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 }
 ```

-#### Data model extension
+### Data model extension

-Our data model isn't filled evenly.
-The keys have such different set of props
+Key data aren't filled in the same way.
+Keys have such different set of props:
+file naming

 1. Only `code`